lindonroberts/academic-website/content/authors/admin/_index.md

 - (Jul-22) I will be speaking about large-scale DFO at the [ARC OPTIMA training centre seminar series](https://optima.org.au/events/optima-seminar-series-27-jul-2022/).
 Update: a recording of the talk is [available on YouTube](https://www.youtube.com/watch?v=fW7a0vVgatw).
 - (Jul-22) I am excited to have started a new position as a lecturer in the [School of Mathematics and Statistics](https://www.maths.usyd.edu.au/) at the [University of Sydney](https://www.sydney.edu.au/).
 - (Jun-22) Our paper [*Scalable Subspace Methods for Derivative-Free Nonlinear Least-Squares Optimization*](https://doi.org/10.1007/s10107-022-01836-1) with [Coralia Cartis](http://people.maths.ox.ac.uk/cartis/) (University of Oxford) has been published in Mathematical Programming.
-- (Apr-22) New paper out, [*Direct search based on probabilistic descent in reduced spaces*](https://arxiv.org/abs/2204.01275) with [Clément Royer](https://www.lamsade.dauphine.fr/~croyer/) (Université Paris Dauphine-PSL), showing how using randomized subspaces can make direct search methods more efficient at scale.

 [News archive]({{< ref "news/archive.md" >}})